Content Map Terms

 British Columbia Specific Information

-A crying baby is frustrating for parents and caregivers, especially when it goes on for long periods of time or you do not know the cause.
+A crying baby can be frustrating for parents and caregivers, especially when it goes on for long periods of time or you do not know the cause.
 To learn about why your baby might be crying, and for tips on comforting your child, see:

 If you are a child or youth and want to talk to someone, call the Helpline for Children toll-free at 310-1234 (no area code needed).
 You can call at any time of the day or night and you do not have to give your name.
-Call 1-866-660-0505 for TTY services for those who are deaf or hard of hearing.
-The Helpline for Children is a toll-free service for children or youth (under 19 years of age).
+Call 1-866-660-0505 for TTY services for those who are hard of hearing.
 There is no charge to call the operator if you call from a pay phone.

 Anyone who has reason to believe that a child has been, or is likely to be, abused or neglected has a legal duty under the Child, Family and Community Service Act to report the matter.
 Visit Ministry of Children and Family Development - Reporting Child Abuse for more information.